2019 Nationwide Test of Mobile Networks

-Global Wireless Solutions conducts “consumer experience” tests in over 500 markets representing 94% of US population.
+Global Wireless Solutions conducts annual “consumer experience” tests in over 500 markets representing 94% of the US population.

 Key Test Facts